Last Updated on 5 June 2026

 - Reliefs of the Divine Birth & Punt Expedition: these detailed wall carvings on the middle terrace depict Hatshepsut’s divine origin story and her famous trading expedition to the Land of Punt, including ships, incense trees, and exotic goods

-- Hathor Chapel: on the right side of the middle terrace, a small hypostyle hall is dedicated to Hathor, goddess of love, fertility, and joy— there are some beautifully preserved capitals here depicting Hathor as a round, smiling woman’s face with cow ears (you’ll see her similarly depicted at Dendera Temple and also Philae Temple in Aswan)
+- Hathor Chapel: on the left side of the middle terrace, a small hypostyle hall is dedicated to Hathor, goddess of love, fertility, and joy— there are some beautifully preserved capitals here depicting Hathor as a round, smiling woman’s face with cow ears (you’ll see her similarly depicted at Dendera Temple and also Philae Temple in Aswan)

 7 | Colossi of Memnon